TabScript - v2.0.2

 processUsers := |users: User[]|

-# Call filter using & syntax to avoid parentheses
+# Call filter method using .. syntax to avoid parentheses

 for user: of active